Andrew Lloyd Webber shares remix of Cardi B and Megan Thee Stallion’s 'WAP'

 @officialalwPhantom of the WAPera ft. the man himself – TeamALW ##phantom ##cardib ##mashup ##music ##theatre ##remix

 Viewers have since begun sharing the TikTok video on Twitter.
-“Ban TikTok immediately,” said one user, while another said that Webber’s rendition made them feel “uncomfortable”.
+“Ban TikTok immediately,” commented one user, while another said that Lloyd Webber’s rendition made them feel “uncomfortable”.

 “I literally don’t care about TikTok itself at all, but if anyone claims this isn’t pure art then they’re wrong,” a third wrote.
 You can see those posts and more reactions below.